cfsamson/articles-atomics-in-rust/README.md

 ### A mental model

-While this is pretty hard to do in Rust in practice due to it's type system \(we have no way to get a pointer to an `Atomic` for example\), I find it useful to imagine an observer-core.
+While in practice this is pretty hard to do in Rust due to its type system \(we have no way to get a pointer to an `Atomic` for example\), I find it useful to imagine an observer-core.
 This observer core is interested in the same memory as we perform atomic operations on for some reason, so we'll divide each model in two: how it looks on the core it's running and how it looks from an observer-core.

 {% hint style="success" %}
 Remember that Rust inherits its memory model for atomics from C++ 20, and C copies its model from C++ as well.
-In these languages, the type system doesn't prevent you in the same way as it does in safe Rust, so accessing an `Atomic`, using a pointer is easier.
+In these languages, the type system doesn't constrain you in the same way as it does in safe Rust, so accessing an `Atomic`, using a pointer is easier.
 {% endhint %}

 ### Relaxed

 **On the current CPU:**
-Relaxed memory ordering on atomics will prevent the compiler from reordering these instructions themselves but on weakly ordered CPUs it might reorder all other memory access.
-It's OK if you only increment a counter but might get you into trouble if you use a flag to implement a spin-lock for example, since you can't trust that "normal" memory access before and after the flag is set is not reordered.
+Relaxed memory ordering on atomics will prevent the compiler from reordering these instructions themselves, but, on weakly ordered CPUs, it might reorder all other memory accesses.
+It's OK if you only increment a counter, but it might get you into trouble if you use a flag to implement a spin-lock for example, since you can't trust that "normal" memory access before and after the flag is set is not reordered.

 **On the observer CPU:**
 Both the compiler and the CPU are free to reorder any other memory access except from switching two `Relaxed` load/stores with each other.
 The observer core might observe operations in a different order than the "program order" \(as we wrote them\).
 They will however, always see `Relaxed` operation-A before `Relaxed` operation-B if we wrote them in that order.